Hyperkalaemia

 • Drugs - ACE inhibitors, angiotensin II receptor blockers, potassium sparing diuretics (important in CKD & heart failure), potassium supplementation.

-• Cell lysis – rhabdomyolysis, tumour lysis syndrome.
+• Cell lysis – rhabdomyolysis, tumour lysis syndrome, trauma and burns.

 • Hyperkalaemia Assessment